iv-org/invidious/README.md

 $ crystal build src/invidious.cr --release
 ```

-## Post-install:
+## Post-install configuration:

-Detailled configuration available in the [configuration guide](https://github.com/iv-org/invidious/wiki/Configuration).
+Detailed configuration available in the [configuration guide](https://github.com/iv-org/invidious/wiki/Configuration).

-If you use a reverse proxy, you **must** to configure invidious to properly serve request through it:
+If you use a reverse proxy, you **must** configure invidious to properly serve request through it:

 `https_only: true` : if your are serving your instance via https, set it to true

-`domain: domain.ext`: if you have are serving your instance via a domain name, set it here
+`domain: domain.ext`: if you are serving your instance via a domain name, set it here

 `external_port: 443`: if your are serving your instance via https, set it to 443